 - Motions presenting practically the same question as one that is still under consideration.

-- Motions that are outside the object of the organization as specified in its governing documents.
+- Motions that are outside the objective of the organization as specified in its governing documents.

 Robert’s Rules of Order Newly Revised defines a dilatory motion as one that “seeks to obstruct or thwart the will of the assembly.”
 It is the duty of the chair to rule that such motions are out of order as dilatory.

-It is common for motions to be offered at church board and membership meetings to “accept” or “receive” a report.
+It is common for motions to be offered at church board and membership meetings to “accept,” “receive,” or “adopt” a report.
 For example, after the church treasurer makes a report to the church board at a monthly meeting, a board member moves that the report be “received.”
 Is this an appropriate motion, or would some other motion be more appropriate?
+Consider the following explanations.

 A report of an officer or committee is “received” by a board or assembly when it is presented or read.
 In other words, the person making the report presents it, while the listeners receive it.
 As a result, it is incorrect parliamentary practice for a motion to be made at a board or membership meeting to “receive” a report after it is presented, since the act of presenting it constitutes reception by the hearers.